annelo-msft/gists/patch-models/samples.md

 ### Comments

-To help .NET users who may not have a deep understanding of the full details of the [JSON Merge Patch RFC](https://www.rfc-editor.org/rfc/rfc7396), we would like to apply the following principle.
-If we need to send values in the Patch request body that the user did not explicitly modify in their application code, we should prevent accidental data loss from the result of sending these values.
-Users should either use conditional requests to prevent unknowingly overwriting data on the server, or hand-author a request body to opt-in to the responsibility of handling nuances of the JSON Merge Patch RFC themselves.
+To help .NET users who may not have a deep understanding of the full details of the [JSON Merge Patch RFC](https://www.rfc-editor.org/rfc/rfc7396), we would like to apply the following principle: _if we need to send values in the Patch request body that the user did not explicitly modify in their application code, we should prevent accidental data loss from the result of sending these values._  Users should either use conditional requests to prevent unknowingly overwriting data on the server, or hand-author a request body to opt-in to the responsibility of handling nuances of the JSON Merge Patch RFC themselves.

 In this instance, that principle results in the following developer experience.